lukasz-b96/Project-3-Sahara-Car-Deals/README.md

 #### Naming convention: camelCase

 ## Description:
-    Full Stack website deployed on Heroku created with Bootstrap, React.js, MongoDB, and Node.js.
-Firstly, In this app, you have to create a new account (or use default Messi), and then you have to log in to access the website.
-“Baran Book” imitates 'Instagram' you can like others' posts, find different people, follow them, and check who is following you.
-In this case, I used external image hosting “Cloudinary” to store Base64 strings and receive URLs to images.
-The website is responsive, includes animation of the card and it is all adapted to mobile devices
+    Full Stack website deployed on Heroku created with Bootstrap, EJS, MongoDB, and Node.js.
+This app allows you to browse car deals, search for a specific car, find available brands, add your own deals protected by password, and delete them when your ad is out of date.
+Moreover, you can send e-mails via this website.
+The website is responsive, includes an animated footer with a riding car effect and it is all adapted to mobile devices.